ebialais/API_PromoBecode/README.md

 # API_PromoBecode

-Premier exercice nécessitant d'utiliser des API.
+After 1.5 month of training at becode, this is the first exercice we made with RestAPI.

+The aim was to:
-- comprendre le fonctionnement des API
+- understand how API works
-- comprendre comment parameter la request
+- set the request
-- comprendre comment traiter les données reçues suite à la request

-- mettre en place un style pouvant s'adapter dynamiquement aux eventels ajouts/suppression de l'API

-Premier exercice imposant l'utilisation de Boostrap pour le style.
+- understand how to process the data received following the request

+- set up a style that can dynamically adapt to any API additions / deletions

+First exercise imposing the use of Bootstrap for the style.

 ![View](Screenshot.png)